 Framer Framed is honoured to host Christine Eyene as a visiting curator in 2015.
-In preparation Christine Eyene will be giving a presentation on her groundbreaking work as curator and as researcher.
-We invite you to come listen to her presentation and partcipate in our discussion on curatorial practices.
+Building up to this occasion Christine Eyene will be giving a presentation on her groundbreaking work as curator and as researcher.
+We invite you to come listen to her presentation and partcipate in our discussion on curatorial pracitises afterwards.
 Framer Framed appreciates your feedback on the planned exhibition by Christine Eyene at our gallery as we want to make this process as inclusive as possible.

 In this lecture, Christine Eyene will introduce elements of her research and curatorial practice dealing with the body in contemporary art from Africa and the Diaspora.
 Using iconography as an analytical tool to apprehend the human figure, Eyene will look at how visual artists redefine the racialized or gendered body in order to develop personal or collective narratives, challenge stereotypical imagery, and contribute creating new visual idioms and icons.
 Eyene will also give an overview of Making Histories Visible, an archive and interdisciplinary visual art research project based at the Centre for Contemporary Art, University of Central Lancashire.
 The archive contains historical material relating to Black art practice in the UK from the 1980s, a movement that has been influential in the curator’s critical approach.
 Will also be evoked projects addressing the dual condition of invisibility and visibility of non-western art in mainstream institutions, through the example of the exhibition WHERE WE’RE AT!
 Other voices on gender recently opened at Bozar, Brussels, as part of the Summer of Photography 2014, international biennial of photography and lens-based media.